Tony Gregory: The Gregory Deal

+Anti-drugs campaigning

-He was involved in the 1980s in tackling Dublin's growing drug problem.
-Heroin had largely been introduced to Dublin by the Dunne criminal group, based in Crumlin, in the late 1970s.
-In 1982 a report revealed that 10% of 15- to 24-year-olds had used heroin at least once in the north inner city.
-The spread of heroin use also led to a sharp increase in petty crime.
-Gregory confronted the government's handling of the problem as well as senior Gardaí, for what he saw as their inadequate response to the problem.
-He co-ordinated with the Concerned Parents Against Drugs group in 1986, who protested and highlighted the activities of local drug dealers, and defended the group against accusations by government Ministers Michael Noonan and Barry Desmond that it was a front for the Provisional IRA.
-During a public meeting held by the group, Gregory told Charlie Dunne, an associate of the Dunne criminal group, that "If you had any decency left in you, you'd walk straight into the Liffey and drown yourself".
-Gregory however believed that the solution to the problem was multi-faceted and worked on a number of policy level efforts across policing, service co-ordination and rehabilitation of addicts.
-In 1995 in an article in The Irish Times, he proposed what would be established as the Criminal Assets Bureau, set up in 1996 by Minister of Justice Nora Owen, following the murder of journalist Veronica Guerin.
-Owen later acknowledged Gregory's role in its development.
+Gregory was heavily involved throughout the 1980s and 1990s in tackling Dublin's growing heroin problem.
+Heroin had largely been introduced to Dublin's north inner city by the Dunne criminal group, based in Crumlin, in the late 1970s.
+In 1982 a report revealed that 10% of 15 to 24-year-olds in the north inner city had used heroin at least once.
+The spread of heroin also drove a sharp rise in petty crime.
+Gregory confronted both the government and senior gardaí over what he regarded as an inadequate response, and he co-ordinated with the Concerned Parents Against Drugs (CPAD) movement from 1983, defending it against accusations by government ministers Michael Noonan and Barry Desmond that it was a front for the Provisional IRA.
+According to a later account by historian Brian Hanley reviewing André Lyder's memoir of the movement, Gregory and Sinn Féin councillor Christy Burke were, initially, the only local political figures in the north inner city to give the campaign their support, largely because both men lived in the areas worst affected and shared the same concerns as their neighbours.
+During a public meeting held by the group, Gregory told a man he identified as an associate of the Dunne family that, if he had any decency left, he should "walk straight into the Liffey and drown himself".